 MRI uses magnetic fields and radio waves to produce images of thin slices of tissues (tomographic images).
 Normally, protons within tissues spin to produce tiny magnetic fields that are randomly aligned.
 When surrounded by the strong magnetic field of an MRI device, the magnetic axes align along that field.
-A radiofrequency pulse is then applied, causing the axes of all protons to momentarily align against the field in a high-energy state.
-After the pulse, some protons relax and resume their baseline alignment within the magnetic field of the MRI device.
-The magnitude and rate of energy release that occurs as the protons resume this alignment (T1 relaxation) and as they wobble (precess) during the process (T2 relaxation) are recorded as spatially localized signal intensities by a coil (antenna).
-Computer algorithms analyze these signals and produce anatomic images.
+A radiofrequency pulse is then applied, causing the axes of many protons to momentarily align against the field in a high-energy state.
+After the pulse, protons relax and resume their baseline alignment within the magnetic field of the MRI device.
+The magnitude and rate of energy release that occurs as the protons resume this alignment (T1 relaxation) and as they wobble (precess) during the process (T2 relaxation) are recorded as spatially localized signal intensities by a coil (antenna) built within the MRI device.
+Computer algorithms analyze these signals and produce detailed anatomic images.

-MRI can also be substituted for CT with contrast in patients with a high risk of contrast reactions.
+MRI can also be substituted for CT with contrast in patients with a high risk of reactions to iodinated contrast agents.

 Diffusion (diffusion-weighted) MRI: